 Abstract: Agricultural price support policies are a popular way to alleviate the risk inherent in volatile prices, but, at the same time, may distort input allocation responses to agricultural productivity shocks across multiple sectors.
 This could reduce productivity in the agricultural sector in developing countries.
 I empirically test for misallocation in the Indian agricultural setting, with national price supports for rice and wheat.
 I first motivate the setting using a two-sector, two-factor general equilibrium model and derive comparative statics.
 I then use annual variation in the level of the national price supports for rice and wheat relative to market prices, together with exogenous changes in district-level agricultural productivity through weather shocks, in a differences-in-differences framework.
 I derive causal effects of the price supports on production patterns, labor allocation, wages, and output across sectors.
 I find that rice area cultivated, rice area as a share of total area planted, rice yields, and rice production all increase, suggesting an increase in input intensity (inputs per unit area) dedicated to both staple crops.
 Wheat shows a similar increase in input intensity.
-The key input response is a reallocation of contract labor from the non-agricultural sector during peak cultivation periods, which results in an increase in wages in equilibrium in the non-agricultural sector (especially in response to price supports for the labor-intensive crop, rice, of 23%).
+The key input response is a reallocation of contract labor from the non-agricultural sector (especially in response to price supports for the labor-intensive crop, rice, of 23%).
 The reallocation of labor reduces agricultural productivity by 82% of a standard deviation, and simultaneously reduces gross output in non-agricultural firms by 8.5 %.
 I also find that rice- and wheat-producing households do not smooth consumption more effectively in response to productivity shocks in the presence of price supports.